Candice Michelle: Early life

+Modeling and acting career

-At sixteen, Beckman won a modeling competition at her local skating rink.
+Beckman won a modeling competition aged sixteen at her local skating rink.
 Around 1999, she moved to Los Angeles, California, to become a professional model and actress.
 She studied Theater Arts at Santa Monica College and had on-camera acting and Meisner technique training at The Piero Dusa Acting Studio.
 It was during this time that Beckman adopted her middle name Michelle as her working last name.
-She appeared in numerous bodybuilding and car magazines such as FLEX and Lowrider Magazine, as well as being named Cyber Girl of the Week in the June 2002 issue of Playboy, and between 2002 and 2006, she worked as a fetish model under the name Mackenzie Montgomery.
-Beckman also made appearances on television programs such as Party of Five, 7th Heaven and Hotel Erotica, as well as appearing in such films as Tomcats, Anger Management, DodgeBall and A Man Apart.
+Her first role was in the 2001 movie Tomcats.
+Beckman also made appearances on television programs such as Party of Five and 7th Heaven, as well as appearing in films Anger Management, Dodgeball: A True Underdog Story, and A Man Apart.

+Beckman made her first appearances with Playboy in 2001, including an appearance on their Sexy Urban Legends TV series in the episode Spring Break Mistake.
+In June 2002, Beckman was named Cyber Girl of the Week in the June 2002 issue of Playboy, alongside an appearance later in the same year in Lowrider Magazine.
+On October 11, 2002, Candice starred in an episode of the softcore porn television series – Hotel Erotica that aired on Cinemax, playing a character called Natasha.
+From 2002 to 2004, Beckman starred in series of films as a fetish model under the alias of Mackenzie Montgomery.